Welcome to Animals in Montana.

-Do you want to learn about animals in Montana?
+Do you want to learn about animals and wildlife in Montana?
 Montana is located along the north side of Wyoming and under the south border of Canada.
 Montana has a small population of people living there but a wide variety of the most common native wildlife animals.

 Click below to jump to any section on animals in Montana: